On Decidability of Existence of Nonblocking Supervisors Resilient to Smart Sensor Attacks: A smart sensor attack model

 Let $\mathcal{F}(G,V, L_{dam})$ be the collection of all attacked languages caused by smart sensor attacks.
-Clearly, $(\mathcal{F}(G,V, L_{dam}),\subseteq)$ is a partially ordered set, and by Zorn's lemma, we know that it has at least one maximal element, which is called a {\em maximal attacked language}.
-When the last property of Control Feasibility is strengthened by {\em normality} \cite{LW88}, and an attack model $A$ is nondeterministic, i.e., for the same observable input, $A$ may have more than one output choice, it has been shown in \cite{Su2018} that $(\mathcal{F}(G,V, L_{dam}),\subseteq)$ becomes an upper semilattice, and the supremal attacked language $L(V\circ A_*/G)$ exists such that for any smart sensor attack $A$, we have $L(V\circ A/G)\subseteq L(V\circ A_*/G)$.
-In this case, the supremal strong attacked language is computable, as shown in \cite{Su2018}.
-However, the synthesis of the supremal weak attacked language is not addressed in \cite{Su2018}.
+Clearly, $(\mathcal{F}(G,V, L_{dam}),\subseteq)$ is a partially ordered set.
+When {$L(V\circ A/G)$ is required to be {\em normal} \cite{LW88}, i.e., only observable events may be disabled}, and {the} attack model $A$ is nondeterministic, i.e., for the same observable input, $A$ may have more than one output choice, it has been shown in \cite{Su2018} that $(\mathcal{F}(G,V, L_{dam}),\subseteq)$ {over all smart strong attacks} becomes an upper semilattice, and the supremal strong attacked language $L(V\circ A_*/G)$ exists such that for any smart {strong} sensor attack $A$, we have $L(V\circ A/G)\subseteq L(V\circ A_*/G)$.
+In this case, the supremal strong attacked language is computable, as shown in \cite{Su2018}. {With a similar spirit, the supremal weak attacked language exists and is also computable, as briefly mentioned in the conclusion} of \cite{Su2018}. {When only deterministic attack models are adopted, it turns out that the supremal deterministic attack model may not always exist.
+However, by computing the supremal nondeterministic smart weak attacked language first, which induces a finite-state transducer, as shown in \cite{Su2018}, we can show that a deterministic attack model derivable from the finite-state transducer by applying the transformation procedure shown in Figure \ref{fig:Cyber-Security-10000} results in a maximal attacked language in $\mathcal{F}(G,V, L_{dam})$.
+Detailed arguments are omitted here, due to limited space and the focus of this paper that is not about supremality or maximality of attacked languages.
+In the example depicted in Figure \ref{fig:Cyber-Security-10000}, the illustrated deterministic smart attack model results in a maximal attacked language.
+However, there is no supremal attacked language induced by a deterministic smart weak attack.}